Sebastianhju/Runeterra-5e/Uncommon Items.md

 ## N. L. Rod

-**Needlessly Large**: Any spell with a radius, cone , cupe or simelar effet gains an extra 5ft to the sice in all dimentions.
+**Needlessly Large**: Any spell with a radius, cone , cube or simelar effect gains an extra 5ft to the size in all dimentions.

 **Rod**: When you take the attack action you can make attack and damage rolls using your spellcasting ability modifier instead of strenght.